Hi, I'm AMY and welcome to the fitmums program.

-At The FITMUMs Program, Amy, our qualified physiotherapist in women’s health, offers a great range of exercise and fitness classes and 1:1 sessions designed to meet the changing needs of women’s bodies during and after pregnancy.
+At The FITMUMS PHYSIO, Amy, our qualified physiotherapist in women’s health, offers a great range of exercise and fitness classes designed to meet the changing needs of women’s bodies during pregnancy.

 Regular exercise and physical activity has been proven to help pregnant women feel more energetic, sleep better and cope with the many unexpected changes and emotions felt during pregnancy.

-Our small class sizes give you the opportunity to enjoy regular exercise with friends in a professional, fun and supportive environment.
+Our small class sizes give you the opportunity to safely enjoy exercise while also meeting other mums to be in a fun and supportive environment.

-Below is a list of benefits associated with exercise during and after pregnancy:
+Below is a list of the benefits associated with exercise during pregnancy:

 During Labor and Delivery, FITMUMs Experience…